 - “The choices you make today determine your autobiography tomorrow.” — James Altucher

 - “No matter how tough it gets at times, you always have a choice.
 What’s in your control?
-Do you hold the key to your own cage?” — Erin Loechner from Chasing Slow (full Chasing Slow book summary here)
+Do you hold the key to your own cage?” — Erin Loechner from Chasing Slow (Chasing Slow book summary here)

 - “There is a calling in one’s life and one has a choice to answer that call or not.
-Then our lives become this adventure.”
-(Quora)
+Then our lives become this adventure.” — Quora²

-Read this article by Tristan Harris titled “How Technology Hijacks People’s Minds — from a Magician and Google’s Design Ethicist.”
+Check out this article by Tristan Harris titled “How Technology Hijacks People’s Minds — from a Magician and Google’s Design Ethicist.”
 It mentions the word “choice” 36 times.
-If you like it, read my in-depth overview of digital minimalism.
+If you like it, you’ll also enjoy my in-depth overview of digital minimalism.

 Some choice is good.
-Too much choice is bad.
-Check out Barry Schwartz’s TED talk on the Paradox of Choice:
+Too much choice can be detrimental to our well-being.
+Check out Barry Schwartz’s book The Paradox of Choice: Why More is Less and his TED talk below:

 Also published on Medium.